This Week at Glade Church

 Radical Conversations [RadCon] Meets Saturdays at 11:00 AM

-The Women’s Book Group meets on the third Monday of each month at 7 PM in person and on Zoom for a discussion of the current book.
-The book for July is The Borrowed Life of Frederick Fife by Anna Johnson.
-Contact Rebecca Herman at [email protected] for more information.
+The Women’s Book Group meets on the third Monday of each month at 7 PM in person and/or on Zoom for a discussion of the current book.
+The book for April is Radium Girls by Kate Moore.
+Contact Katie Morris at [email protected] for more information.

 UCC Purpose, Vision, and Mission Statements